amanmallsops/road-to-devops/L1/webapp1.md

 - Selcet that and then click edit route
 - Add IGW (AppIGW) into that route table  while giving destination 0.0.0.0/0(means everywhere)
 - Go to subnet and select that subnet which we created (PublicSubnet1) and then click on route table and then in route we select are Subnet(Publicsubnet1)

+### Security Group

+A security group acts as a virtual firewall that controls the traffic for one or more instances.
+When you launch an instance, you can specify one or more security groups